In this Issue:

 We’re also interested in receiving feedback from friends of the Pluralism Project on how you use the resources on our website and what additional resources would be useful to you in your work.
 Take a moment to share with us your thoughts using this link.

 We wish you all the best in this holiday season and we look forward to hearing from you!

 2012 Pluralism Project Photo Contest Results

 Congratulations to Stefanie Felix, of Seattle, WA, for her winning submission to the 2012 Pluralism Project Photo Contest.
 Stefanie’s photo, “Sikh Vigil II,” was taken during a service and candlelight vigil at Gurdwara Singh Sabha in Renton, WA held a week after the tragic shootings at the gurdwara in Oak Creek, WI.
 Stefanie also produced a video of the event at the request of Faith Action Network.
-The video is available on the Faith Action Network website.
+A video is available on the Faith Action Network’s YouTube page.
 We would also like to recognize two additional photographs which earned honorable mention: Kris Snibbe’s photo, “Holi,” captured a celebration of the Hindu festival of Holi at Harvard University and Muhi Kwaja’s photo, “Praying in Spirit I,” was taken during Ramadan at the Dar Al Faruq Youth & Family Center in Minneapolis, MN.